bcbio/bcbio_validations/gatk4/README.md

 - Sensitivity of trimmed and filtered variants is better than original untrimmed/unfiltered analysis.

+Wall clock timings on AWS m4.4xlarge (16 cores), measured via log timestamps:

+- FreeBayes: 8:59
+- GATK4: 39:52
+- Sentieon haplotyper: 15:02

-## DREAM synthetic 4 -- MuTect2
+## Somatic DREAM synthetic 4

-We validated GATK4 MuTect2 using the
-[ICGC-TCGA DREAM challenge synthetic 4 dataset](https://www.synapse.org/#!Synapse:syn312572/wiki/62018).
+We validated somatic mutation detection with GATK4 MuTect2 using the [ICGC-TCGA DREAM challenge synthetic 4 dataset](https://www.synapse.org/#!Synapse:syn312572/wiki/62018).
 This sample has 80% cellularity and sublclones at 30% and 15%.